Shelly Bay

 Shelly Bay is a bay on the Miramar Peninsula of Wellington, New Zealand.

 The area was settled by a collection of peoples from multiple Māori iwi in the 1820s and 1830s.
 It was later bought by the New Zealand Company, in a sale the Crown apologised for in 2008, admitting that the deed was flawed and promises were never kept.

 Most of the land was owned by the New Zealand Defence Force for 124 years until 2009.
-During that time it was used as a submarine mining base, a naval station, and an airforce base, and land was reclaimed.
+During that time, land was reclaimed and the area was used as a submarine mining base, a naval station, Airforce base, and an arts centre.

-Today, Shelly Bay is the site of a planned residential development that is the subject of multiple ongoing court cases and other opposition.
-Opponents of the development include the Mayor of Wellington Andy Foster, film-maker Peter Jackson, some businesses and some Māori.
+Shelly Bay was the site of a planned residential development.
+The development was the subject of multiple court cases and other opposition.
+Opponents of the development included the then-Mayor of Wellington Andy Foster, film-maker Peter Jackson, some businesses and some Māori.
 In November 2020, the Wellington City Council agreed to sell and lease land to the development, against the wishes of mayor Foster.
 The bay was occupied by Mau Whenua, a Māori group opposing the development, from November 2020 through to May 2022.
+While ground broke on the project in January 2023, the project was announced as aborted in September 2023, and the land was sold to Peter Jackson and Fran Walsh.

-Geography
+Geography and wildlife

 Shelly Bay is a small bay in the larger Evans Bay on the west of the Miramar Peninsula, north of its isthmus, and is about 8 km by road from Wellington's city centre.
 The land at the bay is part of the Wellington suburb of Maupuia and includes some reclaimed land, with nearby hillsides excavated to provide fill.
+According to Land Information New Zealand, the name "Shelly Bay" became official in July 2020.
+LINZ does not provide the origin of the name.

-According to the head of Victoria University of Wellington's Geography, Environment and Earth Sciences department, the land at Shelly Bay is at risk from coastal flooding due to sea level rises.
-In 2019, he predicted within forty years, damage previously seen once every 100 years would occur once every three or four years.
+The land at Shelly Bay is at risk from coastal flooding due to sea level rises.
+The head of Victoria University of Wellington's (VUW's) Geography, Environment and Earth Sciences department predicted in 2019 that within forty years, damage previously seen once every 100 years would occur once every three or four years.
+NZ SeaRise research released in 2023 predicts that sea level at Shelly Bay will be 30 cm higher than today by 2080, and if land movement is factored in this 30 cm rise will occur by 2040.
 He considered that a sea wall was feasible but that protecting the road around the coast would be problematic.

-According to Land Information New Zealand, the name "Shelly Bay" became official in July 2020; LINZ does not provide the origin of the name.

-History
+Another VUW professor wrote in 2023 that Shelly Bay will be "particularly vulnerable" to extreme events as it is a low-lying coastal strip of land, backed by steep cliffs, and given that Wellington Harbour itself is susceptible to these events.